roryprimrose/roryprimrose.github.io/_posts/2011-03-10-custom-disposalscope-activity.md

 }
 {% endhighlight %}

-The DisposalScope<T> activity enforces a no persist zone.
+The DisposalScope&lt;T&gt; activity enforces a no persist zone.
 Attempts at persistence by a child activity will result in throwing an exception.
 The resource is released on either a successful or fault outcome.
 There is some validation in the activity that ensures that a Body activity has been defined.
 The activity also uses the IActivityTemplateFactory to create the activity with a Sequence activity for its Body property when it is created on the WF designer.

 The designer of the activity handles most of the design time experience.